apocalyptech/pystarboundmap/README.md

  - How big do worlds get, anyway?
 A 6000x3000 world that I loaded is a bit slow but not too bad (though this is before adding in being able to highlight/click on tiles)
- - Figure out the rest of our material rendering templates
+ - Parse render templates properly

 LICENSE
 -------